AlexCharlton/site-generator/README.md

 pages/
 ```

 Simple enough.
-The only thing new is the `extension`.
-This configuration variable prevents *site-generator* from blindly outputting an `.html` file and will instead force it to output a `.whatever` file.
+The only new thing is the `extension`.
+This configuration variable prevents *site-generator* from outputting an `.html` file and will instead force it to output a `.EXTENSION` file.
 In this case, we'll be generating the page `example-blog/site/rss.xml`.

 Also notable is that we set the template to `rss.lisp`.
 Templates don't need to have any particular extension, so since we'll be writing this template mostly in Lisp (even though it is still a *site-generator* template file) we might as well let our editor know how to handle it.
 In `example-blog/templates/rss.lisp`, we write: